rishabhsahilll/AI-Jarvis-WhatsApp-Bot/README.md

 Configure Your .env

-Create a .env file in AI-JARVIS-RSY with:
+Create a .env file in AI-Jarvis-WhatsApp-Bot with:
 GeminiAPIKey=YOUR_GEMINI_API_KEY
 GroqAPIKey1=YOUR_GROQ_API_KEY_1
 GOOGLE_API_KEY=YOUR_GOOGLE_API_KEY